Eaton (NYSE:ETN) Issues Q2 2022 Earnings Guidance

-Eaton (NYSE:ETN – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+Eaton (NYSE:ETN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.78-$1.88 for the period, compared to the consensus EPS estimate of $1.83.
 The company issued revenue guidance of -.Eaton also updated its FY 2022 guidance to $7.32-$7.72 EPS.

-Several research firms have commented on ETN.
-Robert W. Baird lifted their price target on shares of Eaton from $150.00 to $155.00 in a research note on Tuesday, May 3rd.
-Wolfe Research cut their target price on shares of Eaton from $196.00 to $194.00 and set an outperform rating on the stock in a report on Monday, February 7th.
-William Blair restated a market perform rating on shares of Eaton in a report on Thursday, March 3rd.
-Mizuho cut their target price on shares of Eaton from $195.00 to $185.00 in a report on Wednesday, May 4th.
-Finally, Wells Fargo & Company raised their target price on shares of Eaton from $149.00 to $159.00 in a report on Wednesday, May 4th.
-Six investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Eaton currently has an average rating of Buy and a consensus price target of $173.47.
+Eaton (NYSE:ETN – Get Rating) last released its quarterly earnings results on Tuesday, May 3rd.
+The industrial products company reported $1.62 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.60 by $0.02.
+The firm had revenue of $4.84 billion for the quarter, compared to the consensus estimate of $4.78 billion.
+Eaton had a return on equity of 16.92% and a net margin of 11.21%.
+The company’s revenue for the quarter was up 3.2% on a year-over-year basis.
+During the same quarter last year, the business posted $1.44 EPS.
+Analysts forecast that Eaton will post 7.52 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, May 27th.
-Stockholders of record on Friday, May 13th will be given a $0.81 dividend.
-This represents a $3.24 annualized dividend and a dividend yield of 2.31%.
-The ex-dividend date of this dividend is Thursday, May 12th.
-Eaton’s dividend payout ratio is presently 58.59%.
+A number of analysts recently issued reports on the company.
+Deutsche Bank Aktiengesellschaft lowered their target price on Eaton from $176.00 to $175.00 and set a buy rating on the stock in a research report on Thursday, April 14th.
+William Blair reaffirmed a market perform rating on shares of Eaton in a research report on Thursday, March 3rd.
+Robert W. Baird lifted their target price on Eaton from $150.00 to $155.00 in a research report on Tuesday, May 3rd.
+Credit Suisse Group reduced their price target on Eaton from $187.00 to $179.00 in a report on Wednesday, May 4th.
+Finally, Royal Bank of Canada lifted their price target on Eaton from $153.00 to $156.00 and gave the stock a sector perform rating in a report on Wednesday, March 2nd.
+Six research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $173.47.

-In other news, insider Joao V. Faria sold 11,852 shares of Eaton stock in a transaction dated Tuesday, March 8th.
+In related news, insider Joao V. Faria sold 11,852 shares of the business’s stock in a transaction that occurred on Tuesday, March 8th.
 The stock was sold at an average price of $150.00, for a total value of $1,777,800.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-0.56% of the stock is owned by insiders.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 0.56% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Heritage Wealth Advisors raised its position in Eaton by 79.2% in the 4th quarter.
-Heritage Wealth Advisors now owns 905 shares of the industrial products company’s stock worth $156,000 after buying an additional 400 shares during the last quarter.
-EverSource Wealth Advisors LLC purchased a new position in Eaton in the 4th quarter worth about $177,000.
-Zacks Investment Management raised its position in Eaton by 7.1% in the 4th quarter.
-Zacks Investment Management now owns 3,216 shares of the industrial products company’s stock worth $556,000 after buying an additional 212 shares during the last quarter.
-Penserra Capital Management LLC raised its position in Eaton by 23.6% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,783 shares of the industrial products company’s stock worth $308,000 after buying an additional 340 shares during the last quarter.
-Finally, Horizon Kinetics Asset Management LLC purchased a new position in Eaton in the 4th quarter worth about $250,000.
-79.10% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+Zullo Investment Group Inc. acquired a new position in Eaton during the fourth quarter valued at approximately $40,000.
+KB Financial Partners LLC acquired a new position in Eaton during the fourth quarter valued at approximately $69,000.
+Heritage Wealth Advisors raised its position in Eaton by 79.2% during the fourth quarter.
+Heritage Wealth Advisors now owns 905 shares of the industrial products company’s stock valued at $156,000 after purchasing an additional 400 shares in the last quarter.
+EverSource Wealth Advisors LLC acquired a new position in Eaton during the fourth quarter valued at approximately $177,000.
+Finally, Wealthsource Partners LLC acquired a new position in Eaton during the fourth quarter valued at approximately $214,000.
+Institutional investors and hedge funds own 79.10% of the company’s stock.

 Eaton Company Profile (Get Rating)